 The vicissitudes in its century-old history notwithstanding, a fine scholarly tradition has been inherited and sustained by generation after generation of its faculty and students.
-FNU is proud to count among its teaching staff quite a few nationally renowned scientists and men of letters, including Ye Shengtao, Guo Shaoyu, Dong Zuobin, Lin Lanying, Zheng Zuoxin, Huang Weiyuan, Tang Zhongzhang, Tang Chongti, and Yao Jiannian.
-A commitment to academic excellence by its teachers and students alike, unswerving even at times of trials and adversities, has given rise to a distinctive ethos embodied in FNU’s motto of “To know and to act, with devotion and with aspiration.”
-Inspired by its pledge always to “teach earnestly, study diligently, seek truth and promote innovation,” the University has been forging ahead and making remarkable achievements.
-The new epoch in China’s contemporary history, ushered in when “reform and opening up to the outside world” was adopted as the grand strategy for national development, has brought with it the public consensus that scientific-technological know-how and talents are indispensable to China’s rise and self-empowerment.
-Fujian in particular has embarked on an ambitious plan to turn itself into one of the most advanced provinces in China culturally, educationally and economically.
-Seizing this opportune moment, FNU has been striving for its own renewal by redoubling its efforts and mobilizing all the resources it could find.
-As a result, the University has been developing at an unprecedented speed lately.
+FNU is proud to count among its teaching staff quite a few internationally renowned scientists and men of letters, including Ye Shengtao, Guo Shaoyu, Dong Zuobin, Lin Lanying, Zheng Zuoxin, Huang Weiyuan, Tang Zhongzhang, Tang Chongti, and Yao Jiannian.
+A traditional and innovative commitment to academic excellence by its teachers and students alike, unswerving even at times of trials and adversities, has given rise to a distinctive ethos embodied in FNU’s motto--To Know and to Act, with Devotion and with Aspiration.
+Inspired by its pledge always to “teach earnestly, study diligently, seek truth and promote innovation,” the University has been forging ahead and making remarkable achievements, including the title of “National Civilized Institution” and other high-level titles and honors.
+As you sow, so shall you reap.
+Since its establishment, FNU has graduated over 500,000 talents of various levels and types, thus making a tremendous contribution to the economic and social development of the province and the country.